Author Stuart Barker

 ISO 27001 back up forms part of section 12.3.1.

-Backup copies of information, software and system images should be taken and tested regularly in accordance with an agreed backup policy.
+The business takes copies of information, software and system images and then tests them in line with the back up policy.

 The backup policy should define requirements of the business for retention and protection.
 You should provide adequate backup that ensures that all essential information and software can be recovered following a disaster or media failure.
 Or even a ransomeware attack.

-A backup policy should be established to define the organization’s requirements for backup of information, software and systems.
+You need a back up policy that defines your requirements for backup of information, software and systems.

-a) accurate and complete records of the backup copies and documented restoration procedures should be produced;
+- The business defines accurate and complete records of the backup copies and documented restoration procedures